-Tower companies provide an essential service to MNOs (Mobile Network Operators) that is not replaceable, nevertheless the renewal of MSAs and the consolidation of networks (RAN-Radio Access Network-sharing) or outright mergers among MNOs represent key threats for the industry.
-The risk of potential tariff renegotiation is partly protected by contractual terms and can be partially offset by increasing tower range and depth of services provided.
-Similarly, the impact of likely sites' migration or rationalisation following a network merger can be mitigated by "all-or-nothing" leases and changing additional frequency utilisation, along with proactive footprint optimisation.
+Tower companies provide an essential service to MNOs (Mobile Network Operators) that are not replaceable, nevertheless the renewal of MSAs and the consolidation of Networks (RAN-Radio Access Network-sharing) or outright mergers among MNOs represent key threats for the industry.
+The risk of potential tariff renegotiation is partly protected by contractual terms and can be partially offset by increasing the range/depth of services provided.
+Similarly, the impact of likely sites' migration or rationalisation following a network merger can be mitigated by "all-or-nothing clauses" and charging additional frequency utilisation, along with proactive footprint optimisation.